 - Risk management

 Advantages of DAM

-Many of the advantages that apply to ECM also apply to DAM.
-However, there are specific ways a DAM system can benefit your organization and ECM efforts.
-Here are a few of those advantages:
+Many of the advantages that apply to ECM also apply to DAM — which is why DAM is often an important part of an ECM strategy.
+However, there are additional ways a DAM system can benefit your organization and ECM efforts.

-Note: This article was originally published in September 2008 and updated in January 2019.
-It has been refreshed again to incorporate new functionality and information.
+Note: This article was originally published in September 2008 and has been regularly updated to remain current.